aws-samples/aws-service-catalog-reference-architectures/ec2/README.md

 ## License

+Copyright 2018 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
-* This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details